SarvarKh/ofn-wiki/Releasing.md

 ## Deployment

 We usually deploy a release for all instances straight away.
 Check the current [Deployment status](https://github.com/openfoodfoundation/ofn-install/wiki/Current-deployment-status) page for details.
 After you deployed, let the instance managers know so that they can run some basic tests.
 Include a link to the release notes page so that they can easily see what has changed.
+Post on #instance-managers

 > @channel The new release has been deployed to all instances.
 It's time for your after-deploy checks.
 You can see what was in the release here: < add the link to the release notes >